mschilde/auto-label-merge-conflicts/README.md

 # auto-label-merge-conflicts
 > A Github action to auto-label PRs with merge conflicts

+# Careful

+This action currently does not work properly, I'm on it.

 ## Set up

 To configure the action on your repo you have to do 2 things: